 - Field 5 – Normalized power

 This is geared towards a power user, so if you’re only using heart rate I would replace fields 3-5 with average heart rate.

-Monitoring average and normalized power is useful for longer rides where staying at a specific output is desired.
+Monitoring average and normalized power are useful for longer rides where staying at a specific output are desired.
 Whether you should be monitoring average power or normalized power depends on the ride goals.

 Screen 2 – Intervals